Emerson1337/onlineCheckEMS/README.md

 Well, we gonna start with Node.

 **NODE:** Node is a technology widely used in nowadays, because he is oriented to events and input process no-blocking, and for these things he are very fast with very much data, light and efficient with communication in real time.
-But the real reason for to use node is because i want to learn how to use this tech 😌.
+But the real reason to use node is because i want to learn how to use this tech 😌.

 ## **And... why React?**